saba99/Video-Scraper/README.md

 ## About the Data

 Web scraping was performed on the _Top 10 Tech Channels_ on Youtube using _[Selenium](https://selenium-python.readthedocs.io/)_ (an automated browser (driver) controlled using python, which is often used in web scraping and web testing).
-Web scrapped Youtube channels were  were determined using a __[Top 10 Tech Youtubers](https://blog.bit.ai/top-tech-youtubers/)__ list from [blog.bit.ai](https://blog.bit.ai/).

 <br>